2018 NYC-DSA Convention

-Our electoral working group may present an electoral candidate it recommends that NYC-DSA endors.
+Our electoral working group is presenting an electoral candidate it recommends that NYC-DSA endorse.
 Their proposed endorsements will be sent out to all members before the April branch meetings and 60% of delegates at the convention must agree in order to receive the endorsement of NYC-DSA.

 There are 6 officers on the Steering Committee — two co-chairs, a treasurer, a secretary, a working group coordinator and a membership coordinator.
 Any member in good standing may run for an officer position, but they must have at least 5 endorsers and submit a candidate statement.

 Members may run on their own, or organize a slate of candidates to run.
 A slate is a team of candidates who have jointly developed a plan for what they want to do on the Steering Committee together.

 The Steering Committee decided to increase the total number of delegates, from 108 to 201, in order to get more folks involved, not just at the convention but during the rest of the year.
 Another change from last year is in how our delegates are being apportioned, by zip code instead of meeting attendance.
 Each branch of New York City Democratic Socialists of America will elect a total number of delegates roughly proportional to the number of people in their branch’s geographical area.
 The Steering Committee determined the sizes of each branch's delegation relative to others using the member lists from National with the maps in Action Network and a list of members who are not in Action Network since they do not have listed emails.